 Over time we discovered some back roads and fantastic views of the rugged volcanic landscape.
 So here’s my suggestion for taking a scenic drive through the Glass House Mountains.

-You basically want to do a loop, starting either in Beerburrum or Landsborough just off the Bruce Highway.
+The best way is to do a loop, starting either in Beerburrum or Landsborough just off the Bruce Highway.
 That way, you’ll wind your way past a couple of lookouts, and if you feel a bit more energetic, you could add a short walk or two.
-Alternatively, stop in one of the small towns for a coffee.
+Alternatively, stop in one of the small towns for coffee or lunch.

 From there, keep going south to Beerburrum.
 You’re pretty much following Tourist Drive #24 here but it’s not the most picturesque drive.
 You will glimpse Mount Tibrogargan on your right though as you make your way south.